Know the risks and how you can lead a heart healthy lifestyle.

 - Get active and eat healthy.
 The American Heart Association suggests you get at least 150 minutes per week of moderate-intensity aerobic activity.10 It’s never too late to start — people who make regular physical activity a part of their life after an initial cardiac event have a 31 percent lower risk of experiencing another, fatal cardiac event.11

 At Medtronic, our Mission is to alleviate pain, restore health, and extend life.
-In 2018, our cardiac and vascular therapies impacted nearly 7 million patients, and today we are the number one choice among customers in several cardiovascular device categories and treatments.12
+In 2019, our cardiac and vascular therapies impacted more than 7 million patients, and today we are the number one choice among customers in several cardiovascular device categories and treatments.12

 “Heart Month serves as an important reminder of why we do what we do — to make a meaningful difference in the lives of patients,” says executive vice president and president of the cardiac and vascular group at Medtronic, Mike Coyle.
 “There’s no better time to talk with our friends and family about heart-healthy choices that can reduce the risk for cardiovascular disease.”